Carbide lamp: Mechanism

-After carbide lamp open flames were implicated in an Illinois coal-seam methane gas explosion that killed 54 miners, the 1932 Moweaqua Coal Mine disaster, carbide lamp use declined in United States coal mines.
-They continued to be used in the coal pits of other countries, notably USSR.

-In the birth of the cinema of Iquitos, a carbide lamp was used as light support to project the first film in the Casa de Fierro, in 1900.
+Uses

 Lighting systems

 Carbide lighting was used in rural and urban areas of the United States which were not served by electrification.
 Its use began shortly after 1900 and continued past 1950.
 Calcium carbide pellets were placed in a container outside the home, with water piped to the container and allowed to drip on the pellets releasing acetylene.
-This gas was piped to lighting fixtures inside the house, where it was burned, creating a very bright flame.
-Carbide lighting was inexpensive but was prone to gas leaks and explosions.
+This gas was piped to light fixtures inside the house, where it was burned, creating a very bright flame.
+Carbide lighting was inexpensive, but was prone to gas leaks and explosions.

-Early models of the automobile, car, motorbike and bicycle used carbide lamps as headlamps.
+Early models of the automobile, motorbike and bicycle used carbide lamps as headlamps.
 Acetylene gas, derived from carbide, enabled early automobiles to drive safely at night.
 Thick concave mirrors combined with magnifying lenses projected the acetylene flame light.
-These type of lights were used until reliable batteries and dynamos became available, and manufacturers switched to electric lights.
+These types of lights were used until reliable batteries and dynamos became available, and manufacturers switched to electric lights.